rodneyshupe/Cookbook/Recipes/Entrees/Poultry/EasyGrillRoastedWholeChicken.rst

    burner.
 Set grate in place, turn all burners to high, cover, and heat grill until hot and wood chips are smoking, about 15 minutes.
-Turn primary burners (two outside burners) to medium-high and turn off secondary (center) burner.
-(Adjust primary burners as needed to maintain grill temperature between 400 and 425 degrees.)
+Turn primary burners (two outside burners) to medium-high and turn off secondary (centre) burner.
+(Adjust primary burners as needed to maintain grill temperature between 400 and 425F.)
 4. Clean and oil cooking grate.
-Place chicken, breast side up with cavity facing toward you, in center of grill, making sure chicken is centered between hotter sides of grill.
-Cover (position lid vent over chicken if using charcoal) and cook until breast registers 130 degrees, 45 to 55 minutes.
+Place chicken, breast side up with cavity facing toward you, in centre of grill, making sure chicken is centred between hotter sides of grill.
+Cover (position lid vent over chicken if using charcoal) and cook until breast registers 130F, 45 to 55 minutes.
 5. Using long grill tongs, reach into cavity and carefully lift chicken by breast.
 Holding chicken over bowl or container, tilt chicken toward you